microsoft/MIDI/get-started/midi-developers/app-developers/docs/building-midi-sdk.md

 ## Tests

 To run the Catch2 unit tests, you'll need the Catch2 Test Adapter VSIX installed.
-It's called "Test Adapter for Catch2" and is available in the Visual Studio Marketplace.
+It's called `Test Adapter for Catch2` and is available in the Visual Studio Marketplace.

 Open the Test Explorer and then build the full solution if tests do not appear in it.
 You can then execute tests.